The interview was originally published on January 24th, 2012.

 When it comes to my fellow [Boston Tea Party] friends that did not receive the party’s nomination back in December, I am happy to say that there is no grave conflict between us.
 One individual, Bob Milnes, decided to run against my platform but this time as a candidate for the Libertarian Party’s nomination, and this is not going to be anyhow relevant as we move on in this election cycle.
 The others have been cordial with me as I have shown due respect.
 The Boston Tea Party is now mainly unified behind a strong presidential ticket.

-I would say some of your opponents in November might wish their parties were as united as the [Boston Tea Party] is, furthermore, you can get right to focusing on November.
+I would say some of your opponents in November might wish their parties were as united as the [Boston Tea Party] is, furthermore, you can get right to focus on November.

 In keeping with looking forward though, what plans do you have?
 Are there any strategies you can share and what States do you plan on obtaining ballot access in?